-The 45-year-old chose to look at the positives in the 2-1 defeat to the Zebrette, but also maintained that he is at harmony with the club's hierarchy, despite exit rumoursAC Milan coach Massimiliano Allegri has said that he believes that there is 'no problem' between him and the club, despite yet another poor result.
+The 45-year-old chose to look at the positives in Sunday's 2-1 defeat to Udinese, and also maintained that he is at harmony with the club's hierarchy, despite exit rumors.

-The Rossoneri suffered a 2-1 reverse away to Udinese, with Mathias Ranegie and Antonio Di Natale cancelling out Stephan El Shaarawy's effort for the visitors.
+The Rossoneri suffered a 2-1 defeat to Udinese, with Mathias Ranegie and Antonio Di Natale cancelling out Stephan El Shaarawy's effort for the visitors.

-In a week in which Allegri was rumoured to be involved in a bust-up with Filippo Inzaghi, as well as the dour Champions League draw with Anderlecht, the defeat pushes the 45-year-old closer to losing his job.
+In a week in which Allegri was rumored to be involved in a bust-up with Filippo Inzaghi, as well as the dour UEFA Champions League draw with Anderlecht, the defeat leads many to believe that the 45-year-old is closer to losing his job.

 "We are not getting results.
 Today it was a defeat, but the team played well, and we still have to build on that to correct mistakes.
 We should've marked Di Natale on the corner, and made an error on the penalty.